MiniZinc/libminizinc/en/modelling2.rst

 where :mzn:`ITEM` is the set of possible items.
-If the arrays :mzn:`weight[i]` and :mzn:`profit[i]` respectively give the weight and profit of item :mzn:`i`, and the maximum weight the knapsack can carry is given by :mzn:`capacity` then a naural model is given in :numref:`ex-knapsack-binary`.
+If the arrays :mzn:`weight[i]` and :mzn:`profit[i]` respectively give the weight and profit of item :mzn:`i`, and the maximum weight the knapsack can carry is given by :mzn:`capacity` then a natural model is given in :numref:`ex-knapsack-binary`.

 .. literalinclude:: examples/knapsack.mzn